Remarks by FDA Deputy Commissioner at the IAFP

 Digitalization

 The world is changing with apps, and IoT (internet of things), nonetheless the food industry is still an old-fashioned industry.
-Many companies around the globe are still having their procedures, , food safety handbook, and more on physical paper.
-Next to the tracking solution, iMIS offers multiple digital solutions to aid the company to comply with the latest legislation and standards. iMIS digital solutions:
+Many companies around the globe are still having their , documents, food safety handbook, and more on physical paper.
+Next to the tracking solution, iMIS offers multiple to aid the company to comply with the latest legislation and standards. iMIS digital solutions:

 Partnerships